firesnake1001/Testing-Purposes-Only/README.md

 Objectives / Goals:

-1) Understanding how to use the interface of GitHub
+1) Understanding how to use the interface of GitHub<p>

 2) Understanding the purpose and structure of repositories